webdriverio/webdriverio/packages/wdio-junit-reporter/README.md

 Type: `Regex`,<br>
 Default: `/[^a-z0-9]+/`

+### addFileAttribute

+Adds a file attribute to each testcase.
+This config is primarily for CircleCI.
+This setting provides richer details but may break on other CI platforms.

+Type: `Boolean`,<br>
+Default: `false`

 ### packageName

 You can break out packages by an additional level by setting `'packageName'`.
 For example, if you wanted to iterate over a test suite with different environment variable set: